 With a limit of 400 milligrams of caffeine per day, most women can safely drink three to five cups of coffee per day, the Dietary Guidelines for Americans recommend to most women.
 An 8-ounce cup of coffee has an average of 95 milligrams of caffeine, depending on the type of coffee.

 It’s different if you’re pregnant or breastfeeding.
-Before adding caffeine to your diet, consult with your obstetrician.
+Before adding caffeine to your diet, consult with your fertility specialist.
 Take care not to overdo it if coffee gives you the jitters: Everyone’s tolerance for caffeine varies.
 Even if you only drink one cup of coffee a day, you can still reap some health benefits.